 Breast Augmentation CPT billing code: 19325

-It’s almost as simple as it sounds, medical billers take information from the medical coder and make a bill for the insurance company (called a ‘claim’).
+It’s almost as simple as it sounds: medical billers take information from the medical coder and make a bill for the insurance company (called a ‘claim’).
 The biller then sends this ‘claim’ and figures out how much of the bill the patient owes, after insurance is taken out.

-The medical biller acts as a waypoint between patients, healthcare providers and insurance companies.
+The medical biller acts as a waypoint between patients, healthcare providers, and insurance companies.

-Currently we’ve only seen the denial of the Free Nipple Graft code with the insurance companies Aetna and United Health Care.
+Currently, we’ve only seen the denial of the Free Nipple Graft code with Aetna and United Health Care.
 We hope that other insurance companies don’t follow suit.

 The price you’d be responsible for paying out of pocket (if you’re denied) is the contracted price with the insurance company you have.
-Meaning, you pay what your insurance company would normally pay (if they had agreed to cover the billing code).
+Meaning, you pay what your insurance company would normally pay if they had agreed to cover the billing code.